-The Bee’s Knees is a prohibition-era cocktail that was invented by Austrian-born Frank Meier.
+The Bee’s Knees is a Prohibition-era cocktail that was invented by Austrian-born Frank Meier.
 He was the first head bartender at the Ritz Hotel in Paris in 1921, when Cafe Parisian opened its doors.
-The name comes from the prohibition-ear slang term meaning “the best.”
+The name comes from the Prohibition-era slang term meaning “the best.”

 Hello!
 We're The Shaken Cocktail and we're here for cocktail enthusiast to share their recipes with others.
 For the cocktail curious, we have a selection of classic recipes that have a long history of appreciation in the community.
 Check out these classics or upgrade your membership to see more recipes.